 Is Smith Machine Squat Effective?

-Though free weights squats are more effective without a doubt compared to Smith machine squats, there is an opportunity to use different angles (even isolate a leg completely, making it advantageous for people recovering from injury or having balance issues) with the machine with no worries about balance or stability.
+Though free weights squats are more effective without a doubt compared to Smith machine squats, there is an opportunity to use different angles (even isolate a leg completely, making it advantageous for people recovering from injury or having balance issues) with the machine no worries about balance or stability.

 So, if you love to lift safely or lift greater weights and be proud of yourself or train in a fixed position, it is always recommended to choose the Smith machine squat.